Want To Live Longer Healthier Lives

 Studies have identified specific steps people can take to maintain a healthier lifestyle as they age.

-Scientists from the National Institute on Aging have discovered that reducing caloric intake can improve muscle functioning and activate biological pathways essential for longevity.
+Scientists from the National Institute on Ageing have discovered that reducing caloric intake can improve muscle functioning and activate biological pathways essential for longevity.

-In recent years, the world's Blue Zones have become a subject of fascination due to their inhabitants having the ability to live longer than many other areas.
-As a result, there has been much research and debate over how one can extend their lifespan and age healthier.
+In recent years, the world's Blue Zones have become a subject of fascination due to their inhabitants having the ability to live longer than in many other areas.
+As a result, there has been much research and debate over how one can extend their lifespan and age healthily.

 Studies have shown that regular physical activity, a nutritious diet, obtaining adequate rest, avoiding smoking, and moderating alcohol consumption can help individuals lead healthier lifestyles and increase longevity.